English for a Career in Digital Humanities

 [I]t’s technology married with liberal arts, married with the humanities, that yields us the results that make our heart sing.Steve Jobs

-Digital Humanities (DH) is a broad term that is used to mean many things.
-Just ask the Association for Computers and the Humanities.
 One way to define DH is as an umbrella term used to describe multi-media content (including text, images, audio, and video) from the disciplines in the humanities that has been made available electronically (usually via the Internet).

 What can digital humanists do?

-Chances are you use electronic resources created by people, who could be called Digital Humanists, every day: things like Wikipedia, e-books, assorted smart phone apps, and even some video games.
+Chances are you use electronic resources created by people who could be called Digital Humanists every day: things like Wikipedia, e-books, assorted smart phone apps, and even some video games.
 Simply put, DH in its many forms is nearly everywhere you look.

 For example, digital humanists often work with non-profit organizations, such as universities, libraries, and/or museums, to preserve historical/cultural documents and create free online access to information.
 DH-ers helped build things like #NewPalmyra, Global Middle Ages, Project Gutenberg, What’s on the Menu?, DIY History, and UND’s own digital collections (many of which were built with the help of UND English majors).